flyIchtus/MetScore/README.md

 E.g : power spectra or ensemble variance are standalone metrics, wasserstein distances or CRPS are distance metrics; CRPS is a distance metric.

 As you can spot in the above examples, the "batched/non-batched" and "distance/standalone" distinctions are uncorrelated.

+## Build your config file

+### Config file definition
+The config file is intended to:
+- define "Experiments" to be run in parallel
+- define, for each Experiments, the Datasets you want to compute metrics on and the way data is presented to the metrics (Dataloaders)
+- define the way you want to preprocess your data (Preprocessors)
+- define the Metrics you want to compute on the given data Each of these objects is "Configurable" (this is an ABC), meaning you can define their attributes in the config file.

+### Main configuration fields

+see the comments in the example config file (./MetScore/config/config_example.yml).

 ## MetScore runtime tricks